Edinburgh Military Tattoo 2017

 For scale, no show in Edinburgh can rival the Royal Edinburgh Military Tattoo.
-Literally hundreds of performers, both from Scotland and bands and organisations from abroad, gather under the dramatic backdrop of Edinburgh Castle.
-The series of displays, which take place on the castle esplanade (an 18th century parade ground), combine breathtaking shows of military precision, often a battle re-enactment, military bands, including the rousing mass pipes and drums.
+Literally hundreds of performers, both from Scotland and bands and outfits from abroad, gather under the dramatic backdrop of Edinburgh Castle.
+The series of displays, which take place on the castle esplanade (an 18th century parade ground), combine breathtaking shows of military precision, often a battle re-enactment, military bands, traditional dancers, and a rousing finale of mass pipes and drums, topped by the lone piper playing from the castle battlements.

 The "ultimate crowd-pleaser", as former Edinburgh Lord Provost George Grubb called the Tattoo, sells out each year long before its Summer performances, with armies of people coming to Edinburgh by bus and coach each night during the Festival.

-The Edinburgh Tattoo 2013 will be the third year of the Edinburgh Tattoo's £16 million pound new grand stand.
-The new stand boasts 8,700 seats, with a third more space per seat than the former grand stand, which had been in commission since 1972.
+The Edinburgh Tattoo introduced a £16 million pound new grand stand in 2011.
+The new stand has 8,700 seats, with a third more space per seat than the former grand stand, which had been in commission since 1972.

 The Tattoo draws to a close with the traditional lone piper playing from the castle ramparts.